sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/nvidia-gpus.md

           host.type: linux
     ```

-2. We configure **MetricsHub** to connect to the management card of the machine using the `HTTPS` protocol:
+2. We configure **MetricsHub** to connect to the management card of the server using the `http` protocol:

     ```yaml
         protocols: